Sparen/Sparen-DNH-STL/README.md

 ### Libraries

-The following general libraries are provided in this distribution:
+The following general libraries are provided in this distribution.
+These are libraries custom-made for the STL distribution.

 * `stl_math.dnh`
     - `stl_complement()`: Return the one's complement of the input as an Integer.